Alluseri/SeriStyle/README.md

 # SeriStyle
 Bring back the Early-2021 UI back to YouTube!

+## Prerequisites
+- RYD(Return YouTube Dislike).
+It's not mandatory, but the action bar will be significantly misaligned if you don't use it.

 ## Warning
 I genuinely have no clue how you got there at this point unless I or someone else I invited invited you(hi to commit history checkers), but this isn't ready for prod.